keploy/docs/versioned_docs/version-2.0.0/server/windows/installation.md

 ### Creating Alias

-We need to create a custom network for Keploy since we are using the Docker.
+We need to create a custom network for Keploy since we are using the Docker, therefore application container would require `docker network` to act as the bridge between them.

+If you're using a **docker-compose network**, replace `keploy-network` with your app's `docker_compose_network_name` below.

 ```zsh
 docker network create keploy-network